Love is such a difficult, almost impossible thing to define.

 Is it just something that some couples are lucky enough to have?

-Early in life we can decide to ‘separate’ from being present in our body because it’s not safe.
-Either because of physical abuse or because we’ve decided that who we are isn’t okay, good enough or loved.
-From that point we live ‘outside’ of ourselves or so deeply inside that we can’t connect with another.
-It’s not safe.
+Early in life we can decide to ‘separate’ or dissociate from being present in our body because it’s not safe.
+Either because of physical or emotional abuse or because we’ve decided that who we are isn’t okay, good enough or loved.
+From that point we live ‘outside’ of ourselves or so deeply inside our minds that we can’t connect with another.
+We fear it’s not safe.
 We could be rejected or hurt like before.

 Glennon in this powerful memoir distances from her true self finding solace in bulimia, alcohol and sex in order to ‘get’ the love she feels is missing.

 Finally coming to realize that the only way to finally feel love is to ‘reunite’ with her body.
 Feel her feelings, make a truce and face the fears of being rejected.

 The cost of not facing the fear and healing is losing her husband, children and any kind of happiness in life.

 The benefits are opening the possibility of being loved and loving again.

 A recommended read.

 Take away Question: Where in your life do you close down and protect yourself from being hurt?
 What is the cost of not facing that fear?